Odon device: Testing and development

 After further testing, Odón was introduced to the chief of obstetrics at a hospital in Buenos Aires who saw the benefit of the method and arranged to have the device tested more thoroughly at an Iowa laboratory that has simulators designed to model delivery methods more realistically.
 Safety testing had been performed on 20 women in Argentina, all of whom had previously given birth and were experiencing uncomplicated pregnancies, including a woman who was able to deliver a baby weighing 9 lb with only two pushes.
 Further testing will be conducted on more than 250 women in China, India and South Africa, with a mix of pregnant women experiencing normal and complicated labor.

-Becton Dickinson has agreed to manufacture and distribute the unit and estimates that the Odón device could be constructed for $50 per unit, and it is expected that it could be used by midwives as well as obstetricians who would need minimal training to use the device effectively.
+Becton Dickinson agreed to manufacture and distribute the unit and estimated that the Odón device could be constructed for $50 per unit, and it was expected that it could be used by midwives as well as obstetricians who would need minimal training to use the device effectively.
 The World Health Organization (WHO) offered favorable notices regarding the device, which was recognized for its "potential to save the lives of mothers and newborns at the time of birth".
 The WHO's Dr. Mario Merialdi called the device "exciting", saying that childbirth is an area that has had little recent progress.
 Dr. Margaret Chan, Director-General of the WHO, described the device as "a low-cost simplified way to deliver babies, and protect mothers [that] promises to transfer life-saving capacity to rural health posts, which almost never have the facilities and staff to perform a C-section [as] the first simple new tool for assisted delivery since forceps and vacuum extractors were introduced centuries ago."

 A 2017 study on a model infant head indicated that the Odon device applied less pressure and traction to the infant's head before failing than some other devices when used correctly, as well as less pressure and torsion by some metrics (more torsion on the neck) when purposely inserted incorrectly around the neck of the infant than other tools.

 A single set of tests of the device at Southmead Hospital, Bristol, UK in 2021 during births where an assistive method was deemed to be required allowed 19 of 40 births to be completed with the Odon device alone.
 In four of the cases in which an additional method was required, manufacturing defects were identified in the devices afterwards.
 Women's qualitative experiences and opinions of the device's use during delivery were also gathered during this study.
 In all but one case, women had positive reactions to the device.

 As of 2023, no comprehensive summaries of efficacy and safety were available.